bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+Relational database is a database whereas SQL is a query language.
+SQL is different from other languages like javascript, java etc as it can not execute functions, array methods, loops etc. SQL can just query a database to get back data.
+In Relational database data is persistant and cannot be changed unless we specifically ask to do so.
+SQL or structured query language is a part of relational database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+Primary key is needed to autoincrement fields in the table.
+It is used to identify data points uniquely in a table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.
+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables. many to many relationships needs an intermediary table that will link the two tables.

 ## Minimum Viable Product